 28.6.5 The quorum of the Committee shall be five.
 Exceptionally the Committee shall have powers to co-opt up to two members of Senate in order to obtain a quorum.

 28.6.6 The Committee may have the assistance of a legal adviser.

-28.6.7 The Head of Senate Office or their nominee shall act as Clerk to the Committee.
+28.6.7 A member of Academic Policy & Governance or nominee shall act as Clerk to the Committee.

 28.7 Consideration of Appeals